Just Kidding (TV series)

-Just Kidding is a Canadian live-action hidden camera reality series that first aired on February 3, 2013 on its original channel, Teletoon, and November 19, 2012 on Disney XD.
+Just Kidding is a Canadian hidden camera reality television series that first aired on February 3, 2013 on its Canadian channel, Teletoon, and November 19, 2012 on Disney XD.
 It is not broadcast on Télétoon due to TVA's broadcasting rights of the series in French-Canadian territories.
 However, on September 1, 2015, the series moved over to La Chaîne Disney.
-The series has also been broadcast in the UK (CBBC), France, Australia, Poland, Brazil, Spain, Norway, Turkey, and Sweden.
+The series has also been broadcast in the UK (CBBC), France, Australia, Southeast Asia, Poland, Brazil, Spain, Norway, Turkey, and Sweden.
 Unlike the international versions, the Disney XD version is hosted by YouTube sensation Zach Fox, and the Disney XD stars Jason Earles and Tyrel Jackson Williams, and since 2014, is hosted by the Disney Channel star Calum Worthy.
 In 2014, Just Kidding (along with other live-action Teletoon shows, My Babysitter's a Vampire and R.L.
 Stine's The Haunting Hour) moved from Teletoon to YTV.
 The series was cancelled on November 30, 2014.